IT-Tanka/mlops-app/README.md

 This project is a simple frontend application for an MLOps platform, designed to manage experiment tracking for machine learning models.
 It allows users to upload CSV files containing experiment logs, view a list of experiments, and visualize metric data.

 ## Usage
-- Upload a CSV file via the "Upload CSV" button.
+- Upload a CSV file using the "Upload CSV" button to populate the experiment list.
-- View the list of experiments and select multiple entries.
+- Use the search and filter options in the experiment table to find specific experiments.
+- Select multiple experiments from the table to visualize their data.
-- Choose a metric from the dropdown to visualize data for selected experiments.
+- Choose one or more metrics from the dropdown to display charts for the selected experiments.

 ## Technologies
 - **Framework**: Vue.js